 One half of the self-employment tax is deductible from gross income (i.e., on Schedule 1 of Form 1040).
 This adjusted gross income write-off can be claimed whether or not personal deductions are itemized.
 It is not subtracted from business income.

 There is an additional 0.9 percent Medicare tax on earned income over a threshold amount ($250,000 for joint filers; $200,000 for singles; $125,000 for married persons filing separately).
 This additional Medicare tax does not impact the amount of SE tax; it is figured separately and added as a tax owed on the tax return.
 No portion of this additional tax is deductible.

 The SE tax applies if net earnings from self-employment are $400 or more.
 Net earnings, which are essentially profits, result from self-employment as a sole proprietor, independent contractor, general partner, and limited liability company (LLC) member (with exceptions explained later).
 Limited partners are not subject to self-employment tax except to the extent they receive guaranteed payments for services rendered to or on behalf of the partnership.

 Net earnings for SE purposes do not depend on what is distributed or retained in the business bank account.
 More specifically, net earnings are:

-- Schedule F filers (farmers): line 34 of Schedule F, net farm profit or (loss).
+Schedule F filers (farmers): line 34 of Schedule F, net farm profit or (loss).

-- Form 1065 filers (partners; LLCs with 2 or more members): Schedule K-1 (Form 1065), box 14, code A.
+Form 1065 filers (partners; LLCs with 2 or more members): Schedule K-1 (Form 1065), box 14, code A.

-If you have more than one business from which you receive net earnings, combine the amount on Schedule SE.
+If you have more than one business from which you receive net earnings, you would combine the amount on Schedule SE.
 If there is a loss in one business, it reduces the net earnings from another that is subject to SE tax.